Formation of gravastars

+\textit{Results}.
 Rather than seeking an initial solution that leads to a gravastar at the end of the collapse, it is far easier to start from a time when the collapse has terminated and the gravastar has just been formed, and integrate back Eq.~\eqref{dtau-dT} to find the set of conditions that lead to a successful configuration.
-Hence, our ``initial'' conditions at the ``final'' time $T_{\star}$ and $\eta_{\star}$ can be expressed in terms of the proper circumferential radii $\mathcal{R}_{1,2}$, \ie
+Indeed, because tuning is required to ensure that the de Sitter surface comes to a rest when the gravastar is eventually produced, integrating back in time is essential to guarantee that the desired behavior is achieved.